If you want to extend the reach of your brand or business, you need to create a constant stream of content.

 How to make your content work smarter, not harder

-A solid cadence—days of the week that you post certain types of content—will help you build trust with your audience.
+A solid cadence—days of the week you post certain types of content—will help you build trust with your audience.
 You construct your content strategy, write several pieces, create designs, optimize with SEO keywords—and then… you get writer’s block.

 Your newest piece isn’t coming together, and the more you work on it, the more it feels like fluff.